somayaj/rag-groq/README.md

 - 🚀 **Multiple Data Sources**: CSV files, SQLite, PostgreSQL, and Pinecone vector database
 - ⚡ **Groq LLM Integration**: Ultra-fast inference with Llama 3.3, Mixtral, and more
 - 🔍 **Smart Retrieval**: TF-IDF based local embeddings with cosine similarity search
+- 🧠 **Hybrid Query Mode**: Quotes your data first, then supplements with LLM knowledge
+- 🎯 **Smart Routing**: Automatically decides when to use RAG vs direct LLM
 - 🌐 **REST API**: Ready-to-use Express server with streaming support
 - 📦 **Modular Design**: Use as a library or standalone server
 - 🔧 **Highly Configurable**: Customize every aspect of the RAG pipeline